 Marketing ploy or a genuine viewing enhancement?
 Whatever your take, it’s a nifty way to differentiate OLED offerings from other TV ranges and gives anyone rich enough to afford one something cool and distinctive for their money.
 When curved OLED TV prices tumble, expect flat OLED sets to become the norm.

-Curved phones are also likely to become a reality in 2014, with the launch of the LG G Flex and rumours of curved iPhones.
+Curved phones have become a reality in 2014 too, with the launch of the LG G Flex.
 And it could make sense.
 Read our opinion piece on why curved phones could make more sense than curved TVs.

 More after the break